-- Moreover, even if Chinese exports manage to grow by 25 percent per year going forward (which is most unlikely), it will by itself lead to only 3 percent overall economic growth, which is hardly enough for the Chinese economy.
+Moreover, even if Chinese exports manage to grow by 25 percent per year going forward (which is most unlikely), it will by itself lead to only 3 percent overall economic growth, which is hardly enough for the Chinese economy.
 That is why China cannot, and will not, rely on exports as a primary source of its future economic growth.
-If there were any lingering doubts on the degree of - export-dependence of the Chinese economy, they should have been dispelled by the fact that the Chinese economy managed to achieve a real rate of growth of 8.7 percent in 2009, with exports down by 25 percent from 2008 and the U.S. and European economics still mired in recession.
-33

 An important implication of the relatively low external dependence of the Chinese economy is that the rate of growth of Chinese real GDP is relatively stable even as Chinese exports and imports fluctuate as widely as the exports and imports of other East Asian economies.
-(See the following charts on the rates of growth of the exports, imports and real GDP of East Asian economies).
+(See the following charts on the rates of growth of the exports, imports and real GDP of selected East Asian economies).

-Quarterly Rates of Growth of Exports of Goods: Selected East Asian Economies
+Chart 11: Quarterly Rates of Growth of Exports of Goods: Selected East Asian Economies

-Quarterly Rates of Growth of Imports of Goods: Selected East Asian Economies
+Chart 12: Quarterly Rates of Growth of Imports of Goods: Selected East Asian Economies

-Quarterly Rates of Growth of Real GDP, Y-o-Y: Selected East Asian Economies
+Chart 13: Quarterly Rates of Growth of Real GDP, Y-o-Y: Selected East Asian Economies